jldurham/jldurham.github.io/_posts/2015-01-02-walk-with-me.markdown

 {% include image.html img="/images/sketching800.jpg" title="sketches" caption="Rapid sketches (portion).
 A small sample of hundreds drawn to explore early design ideas." %}

-{% include image.html img="/images/helenepersona800.jpg" title="persona" caption="Persona of an elderly user, Helene." %}

-{% include image.html img="/images/storyboard800.jpg" title="storyboard" caption="Storyboard based upon a scenario written for  Helene (portion)." %}
+{% include image-pair.html imgOne="/images/helenepersona800.jpg" titleOne="persona" captionOne="Persona of an elderly user, Helene." imgTwo="/images/storyboard800.jpg" titleTwo="storyboard" captionTwo="Storyboard based upon a scenario written for  Helene (portion)." %}

 I used several **models** to weigh design alternatives and build design rationale for individual features.
 The system's most important and central feature is tool that allows users to search for walking buddies.
 It is the most essential and frequently used tool, and I used a **QOC (Questions, Options, Criteria) model** to help me answer the question: How does a walking group member find a walking buddy?
 I generated three answers that I explored as possible approaches for this particular feature.